National Coastal Resilience Fund

 FIELD LIAISONS.
 We’re partnering with the Native American Fish and Wildlife Society to support Indigenous applicants pursuing funding.
 Questions?
 Email ncrf@throwe-environmental.com.

-The 2024 NCRF Request for Proposals is now open.
-Have a project idea?
-Read the RFP and contact your Field Liaisons at Team Throwe!
+The 2024 NCRF Request for Proposals is now closed.
+Interested in applying in 2025?
+Explore the resources below and contact Team Throwe!

 Explore the NCRF Geographic Footprint